 - 2,000+ lbs. …..
 1st degree felony, $0 to $10,000 fine and 5 to 99 years or life in TDC

 According to NervePainGuide.org, even if you’re struggling with chronic pain, and even if you have been “approved” and registered for use of medicinal marijuana in another state, you won’t have the same protections afforded to you by other states here in Texas.
-Sure, you can hope that a prosecutor, judge, or jury will give some leniency, and there’s certainly an argument to be made on the basis of public policy and doing what’s in the best interest of you, a citizen who is facing a medical dilemma.
+Sure, you can hope that a prosecutor, judge, or jury will give some leniency, and there’s certainly an argument to be made on the basis of public policy and doing what’s in the best interest of you, a citizen who is facing a medical dilemma, even when you are getting one good one.
 But until the law changes in Texas – which doesn’t look like it’s going to happen anytime soon – be prepared for the worst case scenario.
 And if you find yourself needing legal counsel, make sure it’s someone who understands your individual situation.

 These states include Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Michigan, Missouri, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, Washington, and the District of Columbia.